 The text of the decision shows that on July 1, 1995, the plan was first created and held 100% of Rainbow’s stock.
 The plan is governed by a plan document, which was restated most recently in 2004.
 As noted in the text of the decision, the plan document includes a number of original provisions and ad hoc amendments made over a series of years which are relevant to court’s thinking.

-The lawsuit alleges a long and complicated series of alleged bad-faith dealings made by the executive leadership of Rainbow, through which they funded the creation of new companies and otherwise redirected ESOP assets.
-Apart from allegedly violating the plan document, these investments caused losses to the Raindbow ESOP while benefiting the executives, according to plaintiffs.
+The lawsuit alleges a series of alleged bad-faith dealings made by the executive leadership of Rainbow, through which they funded the creation of new companies and otherwise redirected ESOP assets.
+Apart from allegedly violating the plan document, these investments caused losses to the Rainbow ESOP while benefiting the executives, according to plaintiffs.
 Eventually the entire amount of Rainbow stock was unilaterally sold to a third party, triggering the filing of the lawsuit.

 In the decision, there is a section that describes the alleged role played by a fake attorney who, according to plaintiffs, basically attempted to intimidate or misdirect potential plaintiffs.
 There is a lengthy discussion of all 14 counts and why each is capable of surviving the defendant’s motions to dismiss.
 Generally, the court concludes there is ample evidence to suggest that plaintiffs indeed may have been harmed by disloyal or imprudent behavior on the part of the defendants, making an examination of the facts at trial appropriate.